sophiaguu/Wenderski-ATACseq-Analysis/README.md

 Make sure ALL files have 'OK' and "Database 'SRRNAME.sra' is consistent" listed.
 Need to rerun SRRpull.sh script if encountered any errors.

+## YOU MUST CHECK THIS - LOOK TO MAKE SURE ALL FILES HAVE 'OK' AND "Database 'SRRNAME.sra' is consistent" LISTED.
+IF YOU HAVE ANY ERRORS, RERUN.

 # Step 2: Concentrate fastq files

 This paper sequenced the RNA library for a given sample on 2 separate sequencing runs.
 The paired-end sequencing data for each sample are stored in consecutive SRA files (i.e. SRR11313882 & SRR11313883 are from the same RNA library and so is SRR11313884 and SRR11313885...etc).
 These files needs to be contacaneted into a single file for both read 1 and read 2 of each sample.

 To do so, run the following script.
 The new fastq files are stored in a new directory - combined_fastqc under the first occurance of SRA file name for a given sample.
 For instance, SRR11313882 & SRR11313883 are combined together.
 The new fastq files will be stored under SRR11313882.

+Code: sbatch combine_fastqc.sh

+This script runs the following 3 steps:

+Code: sbatch FastQCandTrim.sh